 The next big aspect of your decision is the color.
 The color sets the tone for the backyard.
 It can be safe and conservative or unique and spectacular.
 I’m going to go into depth on this characteristic because it is so important for your long-term satisfaction.

 The safest and most popular color for liners is blue.
 A deep blue water color is what people associate most with swimming pools.
 It is a attractive and durable.
-The patterns that fall into this deep blue category are, Port Royal, Georgetown, Ocean Wave, Nassau, Destin, Malibu and Hampton.
+The patterns that fall into this deep blue category are Antebellum, Port Royal, Georgetown, Navarre, Ocean Wave, Midnight Blue, Versailles, Destin, Malibu and Hampton.
 The blue base film that the pattern is printed on ages well.
 It doesn’t show the wear and tear that are inevitable over time.
-These pattern hide imperfections and dirt too.
+These patterns hide imperfections and dirt too.
 They may be conservative but they are like a pair of blue jeans that you can wear every day.
 They always looks good.
-If a customer who is having trouble deciding on a pattern asks for our opinion we suggest they choose one of these.
-They are almost certain to be satisfied.
-If there is a concern homeowners have with dark color liners it’s that they can’t see the bottom.
+If your are having trouble deciding on a pattern, our opinion is that you should choose one of these.
+You are almost certain to be satisfied.
+If there is a concern people sometimes have with dark color liners, it’s that they can’t see the bottom.
 If that’s something you worry about, fear not, we have many more colors to choose from.

 Light blue patterns are also very popular.
-They a great alternative if you want something cool and refreshing rather than striking intensity of the deep blue patterns.Our patterns that fall into this bright and glistening category are Cape Cod, Key West and Cheyenne.
-Paintrock falls into this category too, even though it is printed on a gray vinyl.
+They a great alternative if you want something cool and refreshing rather than striking intensity of the deep blue patterns.Our patterns that fall into this bright and glistening category are Beale Street, Cambria, Cheyenne, Emerald Bay, Fort Walton Beach, Lotus, Pacifica, Shell Island and St. John's Bay.
+Paintrock and Seacrest also fall into this category, even though they are printed on a gray vinyl.
 The water color is still light blue.
 There is a lot of variety in the patterns in this category because the floor is much more visible.
 Whether you prefer the look of aggregate, pebble, mosaic tile or granite finishes, there are plenty of options for you to choose.
 These patterns also hold up well over time.
 The light colors on light base film means they don’t have heavy ink coverage, which means less fading.
 Perhaps you’d like your pool to really stand out, well that’s our next category.